 Kid friendliness: Pretty friendly – Kids will love the glass-bottomed gondola, especially as it passes over the zoo.
 The temples up top are colorful and distracting enough to entertain for a while.

 Grownup friendliness: Very friendly – Parents get to sit down for 20 minutes while kids play spot the monkey from their seat.
 The Tea Hills have enough to keep the kids occupied for a while.

 3. National Taiwan Science Education Center （國立臺灣科學教育館）

 Definitely a good spot for parents looking to interject a bit of education into the fun mix, the multistory NTSEC is a kid-friendly science museum featuring a series of diverse and rotating exhibitions.
 Each floor specializes in a particular area of science, and all of the exhibits are specifically geared towards kids ranging from kindergarten to middle school, with explanations in English and Chinese.
-Right next door to the NTSEC is the Taipei Astronomical Museum, making the pair good for an full day outing.
-Both are fully air conditioned!
+Right next door to the NTSEC is the Taipei Astronomical Museum, making the pair good for a full day outing.
+Both are fully air-conditioned!